• Skip to content

 INTELLECTUAL PROPERTY LEGAL SERVICES

-PATENT SERVICES
+PATENT PROCESS AND SERVICES

 Patents cover a complex area of law.
 To help you decide which services are best suited to your particular situation, the Law Office of Michael O’Brien has prepared a series of articles that explain the different phases of the patent prosecution process in great detail.
 These articles will also give you an idea of what the different services cost.